Derek Day

-Sir Derek Malcolm Day KCMG (29 November 1927 – 7 March 2015) was a British diplomat and field hockey player who competed in the 1952 Summer Olympics.
-He was educated at Hurstpierpoint College and St Catharine's College, Cambridge.
+Sir Derek Malcolm Day KCMG (29 November 1927 – 7 March 2015) was a British diplomat and field hockey player who competed ta the 1952 Summer Olympics.

-Field hockey

-A field hockey player, Day competed for Great Britain in the 1952 Summer Olympics winning a bronze medal and played club hockey for Southgate Hockey Club.

-Diplomatic career
+Biography

+Day was educated at Hurstpierpoint College and studied at St Catharine's College, Cambridge.
+In between his studies he completed National Service in the Royal Artillery.

+He represented Great Britain in the field hockey tournament at the 1952 Olympic Games in Helsinki. winning a bronze medal.
+Day competed in all of the matches except the bronze medal play off when Graham Dadds was given an opportunity to play.

+He played hockey for Southgate Hockey Club at club level and Middlesex at county level.

 Day joined the Foreign and Commonwealth Office in 1951 and went on to serve as UK Ambassador to Ethiopia from 1975 to 1978, and UK High Commissioner to Canada from 1984 to 1987.
 He was made KCMG in 1984, having been made CMG in 1973.